Kinesiology/MRT

 Muscle Response Testing

-Muscle Response Testing is also known as Applied Kinesiology, muscle response testing is the term most commonly used to identify a system of muscle-testing and therapy.
+Muscle Response Testing is also known as Applied Kinesiologymuscle response testing is the term most commonly used to identify a system of muscle-testing and therapy.
 It was initiated in 1964 by George J. Goodheart, Jr., D.C.
 (1918-2008) and has become quite elaborate.
 Its basic notion is that every organ dysfunction is accompanied by a specific muscle weakness, which enables diseases to be diagnosed through muscle-testing procedures.

 Using AK nutritional deficiencies, allergies, and other adverse reactions to foods or nutrients can be detected by having the client hold the product while the practitioner tests the strength of the opposite arm or hand.

 A few even perform “surrogate testing” in which the arm or finger strength of a parent is tested to determine problems in a child held by the parent.
+We also use this method over the phone for those who cnnot make it into the office.
+Click here: for more on Telehealth Appointment.

 According to a 1987 book for the general public written with help from two leading chiropractic AK practitioners: The practicing AK is a graduate chiropractor who can explain to you how your glands and organs appear to be functioning with specific muscle tests.
 He can suggest nutrition to help improve various conditions, and he can demonstrate with your muscles that you probably need particular nutrients.

-He can offer an excellent second opinion if you are under a physician’s care, are seeing a chiropractor who is not an applied kinesiologist, or if you have been in an accident .
+We can offer an excellent second opinion if you are under a physician’s care, are seeing a chiropractor who is not an applied kinesiologist, or if you have been in an accident .
 Many muscle-testing proponents assert that nutrients tested in these various ways will have an immediate effect: “good” substances will make specific muscles stronger, whereas “bad” substances will cause weaknesses that “indicate trouble with the organ or other tissue on the same nerve, vascular, nutrition, etc., grouping”.

 A leading AK text, for example, states: If a patient is diagnosed as having a liver disturbance and the associated pectoralis major [chest muscle] tests weak, have the patient chew a substance that may help the liver, such as vitamin A. If . . . the vitamin A is appropriate treatment, the muscle will test strong .
 Finding a “weak” muscle supposedly enables the practitioner to pinpoint illness in the corresponding internal organs in the body.
 For example, a weak muscle in the chest might indicate a liver problem, and a weak muscle near the groin might indicate “adrenal insufficiency.”